-Spanish Marigold, also known as Tagetes patula, is a popular annual plant native to Mexico and Central America.
-Widely grown for its bright blooms, it comes in shades of red, gold, and orange.
-Easy to grow and low maintenance, it thrives in containers or in the ground.
+Spanish Marigold, scientifically called Tagetes patula, is a popular annual plant native to Mexico and Central America.
+Known for its vibrant blooms in shades of red, gold, and orange, it is widely cultivated.
+Easy to grow and low maintenance, it flourishes both in containers and directly in the ground.

-As a gardener, I have always been fascinated by the beauty of Spanish marigold.
+As a gardener, I have always been fascinated by the beauty of the Spanish Marigold.
 Spanish marigold is a flowering plant that belongs to the Tagetes genus.
 It is a popular garden plant that is known for its bright and vibrant flowers.
-In this section, I will provide an overview of Spanish marigold, including its botanical classification and distinctive characteristics.
+In this section, I will provide an overview of Spanish Marigold, including its botanical classification and distinctive characteristics.

 Botanical Classification